robwierzbowski/eslint-robBnB/README.md

 The configuration focuses on modern JavaScript, TypeScript, and React.
 It avoids setting rules for legacy patterns (e.g., class components, PropTypes), deprecated APIs, and direct DOM manipulations.

-The configuration includes opinionated rules that improve the consistency of applications by enforcing one implementation of a pattern when multiple exist.
-For example, functional React components are preferred over class components and `Array` iteration methods are preferred over `for each` loops.
-Clever, less obvious patterns are forbidden; `Array.prototype.reduce` and bitwise operators may be terse, but alternatives are more easily understood by most engineers.
-Autofixable rules are preferred, enabling automatic code transformation on save with a properly configured IDE.
+To improve code consistency, it enforces one implementation of a pattern when multiple exist.
+For example, functional React components are preferred over class components, and `Array` iteration methods are preferred over `for each` loops.
+Clever, less obvious patterns are forbidden; `Array.prototype.reduce` and bitwise operators may be terse, but alternatives are more easily understood by a wide audience.
+Autofixable rules are used when possible, enabling automatic code transformation with a properly configured IDE.

 ### Why not [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb)?

 For years engineers have extended AirBnB's config, and while it's a fantastic starting point it's somewhat outdated and permissive.
-Because it's used so broadly, the maintainers are reluctant to forbid legacy code patterns and have avoided enabling rules that would create breaking changes in consuming codebases.
+Because it's used so broadly, the maintainers are reluctant to forbid legacy patterns and avoid enabling useful rules that would create breaking changes in their consumer's codebases.
 This package uses AirBnB as a reference but follows a more focused and restrictive approach.

 ## Plugins

-This package configures and sets rules from the following plugins:
+This package configures and applies rules from the following plugins:

 - [@regru/eslint-plugin-prefer-early-return](https://github.com/regru/eslint-plugin-prefer-early-return)
 - [@typescript-eslint/eslint-plugin](https://github.com/typescript-eslint/typescript-eslint)